DUNE-DAQ/runconf-ui/docs/README.md

   --help                          Show help
 ```

-The default settings can be found in `src/cider/configuration/np02_configuration.yml` and can be set either directly or via environment variable.
+The default settings for an NP02-like environment can be found in `src/runconf-ui/interface_configs/ehn1_configuration.yml.yml` and can be set either directly or via environment variable.
+This environment can be initialised by running `scripts/setup_np02_environment.sh`.
+This will interface with the `runconftools` manager to grab configurations used in EHN1.

+There is also a local mode.
+Here we instead use the runconf-shifter-ui interface on a set of local configuration files.
+In order to enable this modes the `-l` flag must be specified and `-d /path/to/config/dir` must be used.
+The interface will then find all files containing a session.

 Specifying an option in the CLI overrides the yaml default.

 ## Usage
 To get started pick a version of the daq configuration from the left hand side drop down menu.
 If only one version/directory is available this menu will be disabled & and that version automatically picked.
 Next pick your configuration from the right hand menu, again this will be disabled and automated if only one configuration file is available.

-Currently there are 3 categories of objects that can be enabled or disabled:
-- **Detector subsystems**: For example the APAs, PDS, etc.
-- **The Trigger System**: Triggers to enable/disable including trigger primitive generation
-- **Dataflow applications**: Objects that control dataflow
+Once these to options have been selected, the open button will be enabled.
+Pressing this will open the file.

+File information will be displayed directly below the file I/O banner detailing the file path, session name, configuration version and base branch.

 To disable/enable items simply press the buttons on the left side of the screen.
 Each set of objects is given its own tab.
 In addition, we provide 3 views of the detector configuration, although this is mostly intended for expert use.